D-Locke/PhenoAnalysis/README.md

 * combined ROOT and LHE codes, made shared modules
 * add better logic for signal specific backgrounds
 * parallelize object initialization
+* added new particle definitions that can select based on arbitrary ROOT leaf values (and fixed for LHE)

 ### Future:
+* automatic reading of SLHA in lhe headers, and produce instructive plots (decay maps)
 * add unit testing
 * improve preselection cuts to include cuts on user-supplied observables
 * use of multiple signal event files (like background)